If you are self-employed, securing good health insurance for you and/or your family can be a challenge.

 Self-Employed Health Insurance in Virginia

-A new law in Virginia (SB 672) requires insurance carriers to offer group health plans to self-employed individuals.
+Virginia law (SB 672) requires insurance carriers to offer group health plans to self-employed individuals.
 SB 672 became effective July 1, 2018.

 Who is eligible?